 It’s also possible to write a check from the money on your stimulus debit card, but to do so, you’ll need to call customer service and ask for Money Network checks to be mailed to you.
 There’s no fee for these checks, but you need to call and get a transaction number every time you write a check, so it’s not the most convenient method.

 By instead moving the money in its entirety from your stimulus debit card to your bank account, you can easily use it for payments where a Visa debit card isn’t accepted, such as for your rent or mortgage.
-Plus, if the money is in your own account, you might be able to save some of it to use down the line, especially if you’ve created a spending plan as we suggested in last week’s article.
+Plus, if the money is in your own account, you might be able to save some of it to use down the line, especially if you’ve created a spending plan.

 Regardless of which of these methods you use, they’re all safe ways to get your stimulus money and not get charged extra.
 But what shouldn’t you do with your stimulus debit card?